Riva 2021 is a GO!

 Certified sails shall have an official International Cadet Class button or label (for example the well-known green button, left) fixed to the mainsail and headsail near the tack, and the spinnaker near the head, before the sail is certified.

-Sail labels can be obtained by sailmakers from the Secretariat at €20* apiece, the price of which is determined by the General Assembly (August 2017).
+Sail labels can only be obtained by sailmakers and NCCAs from the Secretariat at €20* apiece, the price of which is determined by the General Assembly (August 2017).
 Sail labels are not sold to individual sailors or parents.

 Please read the Class Rules on the subject: G.2.3 ROYALTY LABEL OR BUTTON.